Bears will do just about anything to get into a beehive, including suffering hundreds of bee stings.

 There's a misconception that bears love honey (think Winnie the Pooh) and that they'll do just about anything to get to it.
 Truth be told, bears do like honey, but experts confirm that they're really after the brood when they break into a beehive.
 Those bee pupae must be like candy to a bear.

 This bear proves just how far these animals will go to get to the good stuff.
-The bear withstands what must be hundreds of bee stings to its face and body.
+The bear withstands what must be hundreds of bee stings to its face and body, and it barely even phases the giant bruin's attack on the colony.

 It periodically shakes its head, paws at its face and scratches its hind quarters, trying to shake free of the stinging insects.
-You have to admire its tenacity.
+You have to admire its tenacity and toughness to keep eating in the face of an attack like this.

 There's even some controversy about the effectiveness of using electric fences to protect hives from hungry bears.
 It seems if a bear really wants to get to a beehive, there's next essentially nothing that'll stop it.